fmenozzi/argparser/README.md

-Simple command line parser for C programs.
+Simple command line parser for C/C++ programs.
 Use `make example` to run example code.

 The API is quite simple, with only four functions: `argparser_create`, `argparser_add`, `argparser_parse`, and `argparser_destroy`